SHIMANO Di2, SRAM eTAP AXS OR ??? – WHAT’S BEST FOR YOU

 Perhaps more than any other major product segment in road cycling, the design of the top tiers of each manufacturer’s groupset lines are tightly integrated and operate similarly.

-Campagnolo has recently been announcing changes to many or all of its top-tier lines at the same time.
-The design changes have largely been the same across their top 3 or 4 groupsets, all of which are within its top two tiers.
+Campagnolo has historically made changes to many or all of its top-tier lines at the same time.
+The design changes have largely been the same across their top 3 groupsets, all of which are within its top two tiers.

 The electronics used in each company’s groupsets are also the same from model to model and across rim and disc brake versions.
 Considering the cost to develop, produce, service and improve these systems, I doubt any groupset company will ever be able to invest in making different electronic systems that sell at various price points.